MA, Emancipatory K12 School Leadership

 • Resume | Upload a PDF or Word version of your most recent resume

-• Three (3) Recommendations | Provide only names and titles on our application form - a school leader, a faculty member, and a colleague who are recommending you.
+• Two (2) Recommendations | Provide only names and titles on our application form - a school leader and a colleague who are recommending you.

 • A recommendation form from a colleague that speaks to your collaboration with family and school communities.

-• PASC Memo | If applicable, provide a PDF memo from a Preliminary Administrative Services Credential (PASC) program reflecting completion or near completion of the credential.
+• PASC Pathway Memo | If applicable, provide a PDF memo from a Preliminary Administrative Services Credential (PASC) program reflecting completion or near completion of the credential.

-• Verification Memo | Upload a PDF memo from a supervisor verifying a minimum of three years of successful, full-time experience in public, private, or charter schools
+• Verification Memo | Upload a PDF memo from a supervisor verifying a minimum of two years of successful, full-time experience in public, private, or charter schools.

 • Written Portion | Education either functions as an instrument which is used to facilitate integration of the younger generation into the logic of the present system and bring about conformity or it becomes the practice of freedom, the means by which people deal critically and creatively with reality and discover how to participate in the transformation of their world (Freire, p.16, 1970).
 The Lurie College of Education Emancipatory School Leadership Program is grounded in critical research and practices that highlight the emancipatory effects of culturally sustaining and participatory approaches to school leadership.
 We are excited to learn more about the insights and experiences you would bring to our learning community.
 Please answer the following questions within 4 pages of a double-spaced document and upload as a PDF.